Definition

 Why it suits ASIC mining

 The dielectric fluid contacts every surface of the board, so there are no hot spots and no fan noise.
-Operators commonly hold chip temperatures around 40-55°C instead of the 70-85°C typical of air cooling.
+Operators commonly hold chip temperatures around 40–55°C instead of the 70–85°C typical of air cooling.
 Cooler silicon means less thermal throttling and longer hardware life, and the thermal headroom lets some operators push modest overclocks for extra hashrate.
-Mineral oils and synthetic hydrocarbons (such as the ElectroCool and Shell Diala families) are the usual choices because they are inexpensive, non-hazardous, and need only active circulation rather than condensers.
+Removing the fans also removes the loudest and most failure-prone components on the machine — a real consideration for a residential or small-shop deployment, where a wall of stock Antminers is simply not livable.
+Mineral oils and synthetic hydrocarbons (such as the ElectroCool and Shell Diala families) are the usual fluid choices because they are inexpensive, non-hazardous, and need only active circulation rather than condensers.

-The main cost is pumping energy and the bulk of the fluid itself, and untreated mineral oil can act as a solvent that lifts component labels over time.
-Maintenance is still simpler than two-phase systems: a board can be lifted, drained, and serviced without specialized condensing equipment.
+The main costs are pumping energy, the bulk and weight of the fluid itself, and mess discipline.
+Untreated mineral oil can act as a mild solvent that lifts component labels and swells some plastics over time, and every service operation involves drip trays and patience.
+Fan-speed-sensing firmware must be told the fans are gone.
+Even so, maintenance remains far simpler than two-phase: a hashboard can be lifted, drained, cleaned, and serviced without specialized condensing equipment — and if it needs component-level work afterward, that is exactly the kind of job a repair bench handles routinely.
 Heat rejection ultimately still flows to a dry cooler, cooling tower, or water loop, so site-level efficiency depends on the rest of the plant, not just the tank.

 In Simple Terms